ajbuob/parking-api/README.md

 ## Build/Run

 * A deployable war file can be created in the target directory using the standard Maven command (`mvn package`) and then deployed to any compatible servlet container.
-* Alternatively, the application can be run using the included spring-boot-starter-tomcat dependency using the Maven command : `mvn test`
+* Alternatively, the application can be run using the included spring-boot-starter-tomcat dependency using the Maven command : `mvn spring-boot:run`
 * Application can be accessed at http://localhost:8080/api/pairking

 ## Test